 I would like to use an example to better explain…

-Let’s say my friend Maria wants to get a 10% raise from her boss.
+Let’s say my friend Maria wants a 10% raise from her boss.
 And she feels by getting up early and starting work every day by 7 am, a 10% raise will follow.
-Specifically, when she comes up for a salary review next year.
+Specifically when she comes up for a salary review next year.

-Getting up early and starting work at 7 am is a habit.
+One of many good daily habits is getting up early and starting work at 7 am.
 By our definition, it is a behavior performed regularly over an extended period.

 On the other hand, Maria’s short-term financial goal is to get a 10% raise.
 It is the desired outcome.
 The result she wants to accomplish for her finances.